bronson/vim-update-bundles/README.md

   submodules before running vim-update bundles.

 * _-v -\-verbose_ prints more information about what's happening.
+  Pass multiple -v -v -v for more verbosity.

 * _-\-vimdir-path=path_ specifies the .vim directory that will contain your autoload and bundles.